 FAQ About Papaya for Glowing Skin

-Can I use papaya on my face every day?
+Can we apply papaya on face daily?